Local Islands

 The lighthouse, built in 1885 by David and Thomas Stevenson has been automated since 1970.
 Look out for the 4 flashes every 30 seconds, after nightfall.

 With its grassy slopes and cliffs, Fidra is home to significant populations of shags, guillemots, razorbills, gulls and puffins.
-During spring there are fantastic views of nesting fulmars.
+During spring there are fantastic views of nesting fulmars!

 Enjoy the wildlife up close on Fidra from our two remote cameras from the comfort of our Discovery Experience and follow daily on our webcam links here.

-SOS Puffin is supported and run entirely by Volunteers.
+SOS Puffin is supported and run entirely by volunteers.
 To find out more click here.

 It is wonderful to see the puffins up close, why not take one of our seasonal boat trips to see for yourself?
 More details can be found here.

-Puffins first nested on the Lamb in the 1970s and numbers are thought to have increased slowly since then, although few burrow counts were attempted until 2015.
+Puffins first nested on the Lamb in the 1970s and numbers are thought to have increased gradually since then, although few burrow counts were attempted until 2015.
 A surprising 620 pairs of breeding puffins were counted, mostly nesting on the higher grassy part of this small island.